This wizard helps create SSL certificates for both MySQL clients

 The OpenSSL binary should be in the system's PATH.

-Start the SSL wizard from the SSL tab of a MySQL connection.
+Start the SSL wizard from the SSL tab of a MySQL server connection.
 Locate this tab in the MySQL connection editor.
-Click to execute the wizard:
+Click to execute the wizard, as the following figure shows.

-Read the informative text on the welcome screen:
+Read the informative text on the welcome screen (displayed in the following figure), and then click.

-[ ] Update the connection: Updates the defined MySQL connection (in Workbench) with the generated certificate information.
+Update the connection: Updates the defined MySQL connection (in MySQL Workbench) with the generated certificate information.

 The results page describes the generated files, and provides